ml6team/fondant/docs/guides/build_a_simple_dataset.md

 ???
 "View a detailed reference of the `Dataset.apply()` method"

-    ::: fondant.dataset.Dataset.apply
+    ::: fondant.dataset.dataset.Dataset.apply
         handler: python
         options:
             show_source: false

 ## Inspecting your data

-Now, you can proceed to execute your pipeline once more and explore the results.
+Now, you can proceed to execute your workflow once more and explore the results.
 In the explorer, you will be able to view the images that have been downloaded.

 ![explorer](../art/guides/explorer.png?raw=true)